Hardangervidda på langs 11@Jørgen Brøto Torland

 Your primary food source will be freeze-dried meals, supplemented by drinks (like coffee and tea) for the ski tour.

-Satellite phone, first-aid and medicine, navigation equipment, and repair gear
+Satellite phone, first-aid and medicine, navigation equipment, and repair gear.

 Not included